emu-russia/pureikyubu/SRC/DSP/Readme.md

 ### Interpreter architecture

 The interpreter is not involved in instruction decoding.
-It receives ready-made information from the analyzer (`AnalyzeInfo` struct).
+It receives ready-made information from the decoder (`DecoderInfo` struct).

 This is a new concept of emulation of processor systems, which I decided to try on the GameCube DSP.